QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2024-06-06-cdks8s-through-argocd.md

 ## cdk8s in short

-cdk8s and similar tools allows you to generate the kubnernets json or yaml in a way that is a bit more advanced than kustomize.
+[cdk8s](https://cdk8s.io/) and similar tools allows you to generate the kubernetes json or yaml in a way that is a bit more advanced than kustomize.
 Where as helm is a way to package apps for different types of consumption, and kustomize allows you to manipulate simple yaml further, cdk8s is a more heavy weight ground up yaml generation in different high level languages.

 In my example I am generating a deployment and a service with typescript, while also adding some extra npm packages for string manipulation.